ipfs/ipfs-webui/README.md

 #### `E2E_API_URL`

-Instead of spawning a disposable node and repo for tests, one can point the E2E test suite at arbitrary HTTP API running on localhost:
+Instead of spawning a disposable node and repo for tests, one can point the E2E test suite at arbitrary Kubo-compatible RPC API running on localhost:

 ```sh
 > E2E_API_URL=http://127.0.0.1:5001 npm run test:e2e
 ```

-**Caveat 1:** HTTP API used in tests needs to run on the local machine for Peers screen to pass (they test manual swarm connect to ephemeral `/ip4/120.0.0.1/..` multiaddr)
+**Caveat 1:** HTTP RPC API used in tests needs to run on the local machine for Peers screen to pass (they test manual swarm connect to ephemeral `/ip4/120.0.0.1/..` multiaddr)

 **Caveat 2:** CORS requests from `http://localhost:3001` (static server hosting dev version of webui) need to be added to `Access-Control-Allow-Origin` whitelist array in node's config: